The new space economy — 66 companies across 10 countries, $626B in 2025

 Megaconstellation buildout accelerates collision risk; a single Kessler-cascade event could render LEO uneconomic for decades.

 Falcon 9 cadence sets the market clearing price for medium-lift; competitors must subsidize launch costs out of equity or higher-margin services.
+Post-IPO, index inclusion and institutional allocation to SPCX could crowd out other space equities; single-stock concentration in space ETFs becomes a risk factor.

 ~12 month average Starship launch-license iteration since 2023